Browse By

 5. Flour the work area with the remaining 1/2 cup of flour, and place the sticky dough on it for kneading it for about 3 minutes.
 Do not over work it, so it does not get tough.
 It should feel like fresh pizza dough, but slightly softer.

-6. Place your dough ball on a floured section of a countertop, or in a oiled bowl, cover with a tea towel, and let it rest at least 15 minutes.
+6. Place your dough ball on a floured section of a countertop, or in a oiled bowl, cover with a tea towel, and let it rest at least 15 to 30 minutes.

 7. Flour your work area, and roll out 1/2 of the dough,working from the middle to the sides.
-Halfway though this process, I lift up my half rolled dough and flip it over onto the floured work area, and continue rolling it out until it is about 1/8 inch think.
-Make sure you keep covered the second half of the dough to prevent it from drying out.
+Halfway though this process, I use both hand to gently lift up my half rolled dough and flip it over onto the floured work area, and continue rolling it out until it is about 1/8 inch think.
+Make sure you keep the second half of the dough covered to prevent it from drying out.

 8. Using a 3 inch biscuit cutter, cut out circles from the rolled out dough, until all is used up.

-10. Form a new dough ball from the remaining dough left from the cut outs, and repeat the above rolling/cutting out process, one more time.
+10. Gather up the remnants of the dough from the cut out and form a new dough ball, and repeat the rolling/cutting out process, one more time.

 12. Repeat the process with the second half of the dough, which was resting during this time, until all used up.